Anthropology

 - explain the scientific method and the relationship between scientific research and established knowledge.

-- demonstrate knowledge of basic anthropological terminology and concepts.
+- demonstrate knowledge of basic anthropological terminology and concepts, such as ethnocentrism and cultural relativism.

 - write essays explaining anthropological processes in clear and concise terms.